giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

         resources: ["pods"]
 ```

-The configuration definition is pretty obvious.
 You can see there are two main parts to be considered.
-In the first one, `clientConfig`, we define where our service can be found (can be an external URL too), and the `path` which our validation server will listen.
+In the first one, `clientConfig`, we define where our service can be found (this can be an external URL too), and the `path` which our validation server will listen on.
 Also, you notice there is a `CA` to be defined.
 Since security is always important, adding the cert authority will tell Kubernetes API to use HTTPS and validate our server using the passed asset.
 In the next section, you will find an explanation on how to generate all the certs needed.

-The second part specifies which rules will follow the API to decide if a request should be forwarded for validation to `grumpy` or not.
+The second part specifies which rules the API will follow to decide if a request should be forwarded for validation to `grumpy` or not.
 Here it is configured that only requests with method equal to `CREATE` and resource type `pod` will be forwarded.

 ## Generate the certificates and the CA

-Since the scope of this guide is not teaching how to build a PKI bundle, we have created a script, `gen_cert.sh`, in the grumpy repository which generates a CA bundle and a key pair for our grumpy server.
+Since the scope of this guide is not teaching how to build a PKI bundle, we have created a script, `gen_cert.sh`, in the [grumpy repository](https://github.com/giantswarm/grumpy) which generates a CA bundle and a key pair for our grumpy server.
 Also we need to provide the CA in the webhook displayed above, in order to allow the Kubernetes API to create a secure connection against our shiny controller.

 ```bash
 $ ./gen_cert.sh